hyperskill/hyperstyle/src/python/evaluation/qodana/README.md

 This stage includes:
 - keep only unique code fragments in both datasets (Qodana and Hyperstyle);
 - keep only fragments in both datasets that have same ids and same code fragments;
-- add a `grade` column into Qodana dataset corresponding to the `grade` column акщь Hyperstyle dataset;
+- add a `grade` column into Qodana dataset corresponding to the `grade` column from Hyperstyle dataset;
 - add a `traceback` column in the Hyperstyle format into Qodana dataset with inspection from the `inspections` column.

 Please, note that your Qodana input file must be graded by [dataset_labeling.py](dataset_labeling.py) script